 The theme of the third mural on the west wall, left, is “Building a Better, More Just and Equitable World.”
 The designs on this mural were created by middle school students at Boys & Girls Club, which is housed in the Center.
 The students were asked to bring the ideas they had learned about the life and legacy of Dr. Coleman into the present and future, and to envision a better, more just and equitable world.
 What would a better world look like, and how can each one of us help to make it better?
 The students worked with Lane Arts Council muralist Jessilyn Brinkerhoff to create the designs, which she arranged in a beautiful mural.
 The students then spent several days painting the mural, with the assistance of 30 community volunteers.

 The informational signboard was installed in December 2020.
-A Mural Project Celebration is planned for the future.
+A final Mural Celebration was held on Aug.
+8, 2021.